 - Cutting of the pieces of canvas

-Handmade in order to have the most precise cutting in order to optimize the placement of the pattern on the sneakers.
+Everything is handmade to have the most precise cutting in order to optimize the placement of the pattern on the sneakers.

 - The simili-leather patch

 The simili-leather patch makes our canvas line completely VEGAN.

 A bronze stamp is heated in order to brand the Perús logo on each shoe.

 The three pieces of canvas - the two sides and the front - are sewn together with double stiches.

 This is the essential moment when the assembled pieces of canvas are set around a mold and then fixed to the sole that is made with of natural rubber.
 This step is key to the final form of the sneaker, both for its aesthetic and its comfort.
 The molds used are designed and shaped by machines and then finished by hand to fit your foot perfectly.